Stackelberg Coupling of Online Representation Learning and Reinforcement Learning: Stackelberg Coupled Representation and Reinforcement Learning

 \subsection{Approximating the Stackelberg Equilibrium via Two-Timescale Gradient Descent}

-The Stackelberg game described in Section~\ref{sec:formulation} translates to a bi-level optimization problem with the lower-level given by Equation \eqref{eqn:bilevel_follower_obj} and the upper-level by Equation \eqref{eqn:bilevel_leader_obj}.
-The leader aims to optimize its objective $\mathcal{L}_{\text{leader}}$ by choosing its parameters $\phi$ (which define the encoder $f_\phi$), anticipating the follower's optimal response $\theta^*(\phi)$:
+The Stackelberg game described in Section~\ref{sec:formulation} translates to a bi-level optimization problem given by \eqref{eqn:bilevel_problem}.
+The control network aims to optimize its objective $\mathcal{L}_{\text{leader}}$ by choosing its parameters $\theta$, anticipating the follower's optimal response $\phi^*(\theta)$:

-Solving such bi-level problems directly in high-dimensional, non-convex settings typical of deep reinforcement learning is challenging, with the primary difficulty arising from computing the gradient of the leader's objective with respect to its parameters $\phi$.
-Applying the chain rule and the implicit function theorem to $\mathcal{L}_{\text{leader}}(f_\phi, Q_{\theta^*(\phi)})$ yields
+Solving such bi-level problems directly in high-dimensional, non-convex settings typical of deep reinforcement learning is challenging, with the primary difficulty arising from computing the gradient of the leader's objective with respect to its parameters $\theta$.
+The leader's objective $\mathcal{L}_{\text{leader}}(Q_\theta, f_{\phi^*(\theta)})$ depends on $\theta$ both directly (through $Q_\theta$) and indirectly (through the follower's response $\phi^*(\theta)$).
+Applying the chain rule yields

-The term $\nabla_\phi Q_{\theta^*(\phi)}$ represents the implicit derivative of the follower's optimal parameters with respect to the leader's parameters.
-Computing this term often requires differentiating through the follower's optimization process (e.g., using implicit function theorems or unrolling the follower's updates \cite{zhou23proxbilevel}), which can be computationally prohibitive and numerically unstable.

-Even though recent advancements have developed a variety of first-order Hessian(Jacobian)-free strategies rooted in Danskin-type results \cite{danskintype} in strictly competitive Stackelberg games \cite{tao2024meta}, in dynamic barrier from constrained optimization \cite{bome22first}, and in Lagrangian multiplier method \cite{kwon23primal-dual}.
-Most relevant to our two-timescale algorithm is \cite{hong23twotime}, where the authors also studied a two-timescale stochastic algorithm to estimate the Hessian and Jacobian.
-Since the focus of this work is on the game-theoretic coupling between representation and reinforcement learning, we do not dive deep into the sophisticated machinery and cumbersome technical assumptions for Hessian-free computation in bi-level optimization.
-Instead, we consider a simple \textit{two-timescale first-order gradient descent} algorithm where the follower learns at a faster scale than the leader.

-Rather than fully solving the inner optimization for $\theta^*(\phi)$ at each step or computing the complex implicit derivative $\nabla_\phi \theta^*(\phi)$, we perform alternating gradient descent steps on $\mathcal{L}_{\text{leader}}$ and $\mathcal{L}_{\text{follower}}$ with interdependent learning rates and update frequencies.
-The perception network (leader, parameters $\phi$) and the control network (follower, parameters $\theta$) are distinct, allowing for separate optimization.